 Tarion is committed to implementing the Auditor General’s recommendations as we build a more transparent, fair, and accountable new home warranty and protection program – and this plan is the roadmap.

-Of the 25 recommendations directed to Tarion in the report, 11 have been completed, with eight more to be completed by the end of this year.
-Tarion is also committed to completing the remaining six items in 2021.
+Of the 25 recommendations directed to Tarion in the report, 19 have been completed in 2020.
+Tarion is committed to completing the remaining six items in 2021.

-Since the release of the Auditor General’s report, Tarion has been implementing improvements in a timely manner, and has already:
+Since the release of the Auditor General’s report, Tarion has been implementing improvements in a timely manner, and has: